mk2cav/StockMarket/README.md

     a.
 For a given stock:

         i.
-Calculate the dividend yield.
-        ii.
-Calculate the P/E Ratio.
-        iii.
-Record a trade, with timestamp, quantity of shares, buy or sell indicator and price. iv.
-Calculate Stock Price based on trades recorded in past 15 minutes.
+Given any price as input, calculate the dividend yield. ii.
+Given any price as input, calculate the P/E Ratio. iii.
+Record a trade, with timestamp, quantity of shares, buy or sell indicator and traded price. iv.
+Calculate Volume Weighted Stock Price based on trades in past 15 minutes.

     b.
-Calculate the GBCE All Share Index using the geometric mean of prices for all stocks
+Calculate the GBCE All Share Index using the geometric mean of prices for all stocks.

 ##### Constraints & Notes